TechnologyAdvice/radiant/README.md

 ### Usage

+After merging a new feature into master:

 ```
 gulp deploy -v <major|minor|patch|premajor|preminor|prepatch|prerelease> [-m <commit message>]
 ```

+- Creates a fresh build
-- Bumps the version number
+- Bumps the version number specified with `-v`
-- Tags Git
+- Creates a tag
+- Pushes the fresh build and tag
-- Uploads the current dist to S3.
+- Uploads the build to S3 under the new version number